jbristowe/writing/fiddler-definitions.md

 ## Telerik Fiddler as a Proxy

 [Telerik Fiddler](https://www.telerik.com/fiddler) (or Fiddler) is a proxy that acts as an [intermediary](https://httpwg.org/http-core/draft-ietf-httpbis-semantics-latest.html#intermediaries) between the UA (i.e. Google Chrome) and the network.
-Requests intercepted by Fiddler are recorded and then forwarded onto the next intermediary or origin server:
+Nearly all programs that use web protocols support integration with a proxy.
+As a result, Fiddler can be used with most applications without need for further configuration.
+When Fiddler starts to capture traffic, it registers itself with the [Windows Internet (WinINet)](https://docs.microsoft.com/windows/desktop/wininet/about-wininet) networking component and requests that all applications begin directing their requests to Fiddler.

 ![](https://i.imgur.com/D6JqD1fl.png)